Working Conference on Wicked Problems in STEM Teacher Preparation:

 - Team leads must register by 5 pm Pacific time May 15; all other team members must register by June 4.

-- Team leads will receive a survey by May 16.
-With input from team members, team leads must submit responses to this survey by 5 pm Pacific time June 4.
-We anticipate completing the survey will take about 30 minutes of group effort.
+- Participants will receive a pre-conference assignment in the registration verification email.
+This assignment is also available as a download at the bottom of this website.
+With input from team members, team leads should submit responses by 5 pm Pacific time June 4.
+We anticipate completing the assignment will take about an hour of group effort.

 - At least 4 team members must fully participate in both days of the conference.